3.4. Executor Performance

 Each plan node has functions that are meant for executing the respective operation.
 These functions are located in the src/backend/executor/ directory.

-For example, the functions for executing the sequential scan (ScanScan) are defined in nodeSeqscan.c; the functions for executing the index scan (IndexScanNode) are defined in nodeIndexscan.c; the functions for sorting SortNode are defined in nodeSort.c, and so on.
+For example, the functions for executing the sequential scan (SeqScan) are defined in nodeSeqscan.c; the functions for executing the index scan (IndexScanNode) are defined in nodeIndexscan.c; the functions for sorting SortNode are defined in nodeSort.c, and so on.

-Of course, the best way to understand how the executor performs is to read the output of the EXPLAIN command.
+The best way to understand how the executor performs is to read the output of the EXPLAIN command.
 PostgreSQL’s EXPLAIN shows the plan tree almost as it is.
 It will be explained using Example 1 in Section 3.3.3.1.

 1